phoenixframework/phoenix/C_routing.md

 ```
 Application endpoints will have their own guide soon.
 For now, think of them as the entity that handles requests just up to the point where the router takes over.
 That includes starting the app/server, applying configuration, and applying the plugs common to all requests.

-The `_url` functions will get the host, port, proxy port and ssl information needed to construct the full url from the configuration parameters set for each environment.
+The `_url` functions will get the host, port, proxy port, and SSL information needed to construct the full URL from the configuration parameters set for each environment.
 We'll talk about configuration in more detail in its own guide.
 For now, you can take a look at `/config/dev.exs` file in your own project to see those values.

 ### Nested Resources

 It is also possible to nest resources in a Phoenix router.
-Let's say we also have a posts resource which has a one to many relationship with users.
+Let's say we also have a `posts` resource which has a one to many relationship with `users`.
 That is to say, a user can create many posts, and an individual post belongs to only one user.
-We can represent that by adding a nested route in `web/router.ex` like this.
+We can represent that by adding a nested route in `web/router.ex` like this:

 ```elixir
 resources "users", UserController do resources "posts", PostController end
 ```
-When we run `$ mix phoenix.routes` now, in addition to the routes we saw for users above, we get the following set of routes:
+When we run `$ mix phoenix.routes` now, in addition to the routes we saw for `users` above, we get the following set of routes:

 ```elixir
 . . .